BenWiederhake/git_quine/README.md

 # git_quine

-> A program that recreates its own repository
+A program that recreates its own repository.
 Why?
-Because, that's why!
+Because fun!

 ## Table of Contents